egor-demidov/libgran/Writerside/topics/Van-der-Waals-attraction-surface.md

 Synopsis:

-Called by the [granular system](Granular-system.md) to compute the acceleration of particle i due to binary interactions with other particles
+Called by the [triangular facet](Triangular-facet.md) to compute the acceleration of particle i due to its Van der Waals attraction to the triangular facet

 Arguments: